StavrosOrf/EV2Gym/README.md

 - [x] Save the data from the gym simulation to a file so they can be read
 - [x] Solve optimally using gurbi based on saved track of simulation
 - [x] Add power limit to the problem formulation and in the math model
-- [ ] Debug again using the simulation load
+- [x] Debug again using the simulation load

 ## TODO long term
+- [ ] Add an battery charging model curve in the problem formulation equations (0-80 fast, 80-100 slow)
+- [ ] Replace 'EV-Spawner' with realistic EV spawn rate using distributions for different times of the day and days of the week, and staying time
 - [ ] Ask about charging and discharging speed of the EVs (how much power can they charge and discharge), from the perspective of EVs and EV chargers.
 - [ ] Complete the simulate_grid functionality of the EVsSimulator package
 - [ ] Develop a visual interface for charging stations and EVs (with small battery icons for each car showing the level. also showing the connectivity to transformers, etc.)